mfelt/mfelt.github.io/index.md

 {% include h2 text="Work Experience" %}

-- Designed front-end UI and UX.
-(I designed the user interfaces for all projects listed below)
+- Designed front-end UI for all projects.
 - Worked with customers to define stories and develop customer personas.
-- Found user experience issues and worked to define ways to improve our customer's experience.
+- Maintained an organized backlog and defined upcoming sprints.
 - Directed day-to-day product development tasks.
+- Built detailed mockups and specifications using photoshop, HTML/CSS, wireframes.
+- Worked continuously to discover user experience issues and implement improvements.
-- Implementated Jira and defined workflows within the system.
+- Implementated Jira and defined our workflows within the system.
-- Maintained an organized backlog and defined upcoming sprints.
-- Created detailed mockups and specifications using photoshop, HTML/CSS, wireframes, and flow charts.
-- Performed continual testing to locate bugs and ensure that new features met requirements.
+- Performed continual testing to locate bugs.
+- Tested all new features to ensure that they met all use cases and requirements.
-- Used IntelliJ to debug code, validate bugs, and pin down issues with integrations.
+- Used IntelliJ to debug code, validate bugs, and pin down issues.
 - Managed feature requests from companywide departments and teams.
 - Presented new features in a weekly company-wide meeting.